-Sikh body backs Diljit Dosanjh's Punjab ’95 after CBFC demands 120 cuts: 'We stand with the film'
+Sikh body backs Diljit Dosanjh's Punjab ’95 after CBFC row: "After 120 cuts, what will remain of the film?"

 Support for Diljit Dosanjh-starrer Punjab ’95 comes from unexpected quarters, as the Shiromani Gurdwara Parbandhak Committee backs Honey Trehan-directed biopic on human rights activist Jaswant Singh Khalra